mulesoft-labs/jenkins-job-examples/README.md

 		* Junit
 		* Munit
 		* External End to end tests
 			* Note:  this [Gist](https://gist.github.com/adamsdavis1976/4bcb4e16f78d837139c8) contains a parent pom that can be used to help deploy (via MMC) and test via SOAPUI.
+The example mule project about contains this parent pom.
 		* Example maven build phases to execute

 					mvn clean deploy